dacgray/How-to-Write-and-Deploy-a-PHP-Lambda-Function-with-SAM-CLI/README.md

 - [Embed a custom PHP runtime and bootstrap file.](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html)
 - [Use a Lambda Layer to contain the PHP runtime and/or bootstrap.](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html)

-This article will focus on the first option; how to build, push and deploy a PHP container image to Lambda.
+This article will focus on the first option; how to build, push and deploy a PHP container image to Lambda with no 3rd party dependencies - only docker and AWS services.

 We first explain how to structure and build the function, show you how to test your code locally, and then show you how to deploy to AWS.